There is so much we can learn from birth. It really is a microcosm of the macrocosm of life.

 Life’s got us.

 If you’d like to explore, work with, reflect on or de-brief any past or current birth or life experience or transition, please get in touch (contacts page) and we can tune in together.
-Re-visiting experiences that still cause dis-comfort or dis-ease in our current lives can allow us to go back and bring our breath into these moments, hear the story, lear what we need to learn, and also retrieve any gifts we may have left behind!
+Re-visiting experiences that still cause dis-comfort or dis-ease in our current lives can allow us to go back and bring our breath into these moments, hear the story, learn what we need to learn, and also retrieve any gifts we may have left behind unopened.
 We can then enter more fully and peacefully into the present, and start really moving forward and enjoying new beginnings.